Seriously Good Breakfast Sausage

 • TOTAL

-I am over the moon with this homemade breakfast sausage recipe.
+I am over the moon with this homemade breakfast sausage.
 I’ve made it so many times over the last few months, and honestly, I fall in love with it a little more every time I make it.
+I use this sausage to make my favorite sausage gravy!

 Makes 2 pounds